 Find a prospective mate, socialize with them and agree to a trial period, spend time getting to know each other and building affinity, decide if you want to make a permanent bond.
 Head toward the gold star on the map (upper right) and compass to progress to Slough Creek.

 Locate Prospective Mates

 You can howl to attract interest of other wolves.
-Dispersals may also find you on their own as you go about your business.
-Rival wolves are best found in their territories (this is riskiest option).
+Othe dispersals may also find you on their own as you go about your business.
+They travel alone or in small groups.